danionella/lsmaq/README.md

 3. Open/edit rigClass.m to confirm that is reflects your DAQ hardware and wiring (see below)

 ## Wiring
-LSMAQ will flexibly support your custom DAQ card wiring as long as that wiring is configured in rigClass.m.
+LSMAQ will flexibly support your custom DAQ card wiring as long as that wiring is configured in defaultConfig.m or your custom configuration file.
 To make your life easier and minimise the edits needed, we suggest using the following default hardware wiring:

 #### Primary DAQ card (e.g. NI USB-6356):
 - PMT inputs: AI ports 0 and 1 (up to 8 input channels supported)